lukas-krecan/ShedLock/README.md

 ![Method proxy sequenceDiagram](https://github.com/lukas-krecan/ShedLock/raw/master/documentation/method_proxy.png)

 ## Troubleshooting
-Help, Shedlock does not do what it's supposed to do!
+Help, ShedLock does not do what it's supposed to do!

 1. Check the storage.
 If you are using JDBC, check the ShedLock table.
 If it's empty, ShedLock is not properly configured.